Browsing Tag

 Take a ride on the Tanana River aboard the Riverboat Discovery III with Captain Wade Binkley.
 His grandfather began piloting boats up and down the river decades ago transporting passengers and supplies to those living along this important tributary.

-I got a chance to chat with Captain Wade in the wheelhouse and found out he, like his father before him, worked on the Discovery every summer during high school and college, learning the ins and outs of the river and the boats.
+I had a chance to chat with Captain Wade in the wheelhouse.
+He, like his father before him, worked on the Discovery every summer during high school and college, learning the ins and outs of the river and the boats.

-These days, after a hearty lunch in the on-land dining room, tourists queue to climb aboard the big paddle wheel riverboat for an unforgettable trip into Alaskan history.
 We learned a lot about the region, dog mushing, and native culture on our journey with our group from the North American Travel Journalists Association.
 We even met some reindeer!

-As we cruised along, David Monson, husband of the late Susan Butcher, Iditarod champion (four- time winner and only the second woman to win the grueling dog sled race), provided an entertaining and informative sled dog demonstration on the shore while we watched and cheered from the boat.
+As we cruised along, David Monson, husband of the late Susan Butcher, Iditarod champion (four- time winner and only the second woman to win the grueling dog sled race), provided an entertaining and informative sled dog demonstration on the shore.
+We watched and cheered from the boat.

 He showed off his prize-winning dogs from Trail Breaker Kennel, which he and his late wife established in 1976.
 We saw first-hand how the older dogs tutor the young ones in the skills they’ll need to succeed as sled dogs.
 We also learned how important the dogs are for survival in this inhospitable climate where roads are few and far between.

 We continued along the waterway to an Athabascan Fish Camp called Chena Village.
 These camps were typically inhabited only during summer months when native Alaskans would fish, hunt and preserve their catch in preparation for the long, hard winter ahead.
-We learned about the salmon that was a dietary mainstay not just for the people, but their dogs as well, and watched a demonstration showing how salmon is prepared for drying and smoking.

-We also saw a fashion show of sorts featuring the many garments necessary for living in this frigid terrain—moose leather, beaver, caribou and muskrat fur play a key role in traditional Athabascan winter wear.
+We also saw a fashion show of sorts, featuring the many garments necessary for living in this frigid terrain.
+Moose leather, beaver, caribou and muskrat fur play a key role in traditional Athabascan winter wear.
 Fur is more a necessity than a fashion statement here, where winter temperatures can hover around -50F.

 Athabascans are a subsistence-based culture and put everything to use from salmon skin to the fur and hides of the animals they hunt.
-While many Athabascans now live in Fairbanks and surrounding areas, and conventional camps have been abandoned in many areas, we were told some families still gather in summer months at fish camps like the one we visited.
+Many Athabascans now live in Fairbanks and surrounding areas year round.
+Conventional camps have mostly been abandoned.
+We were told some families still gather in summer months at fish camps like the one we visited, though.

-As we enjoyed the scenery on our way back, our captain’s grandmother came out of her home on the riverbank to wave enthusiastically at her grandson, and us.
-We soon returned to the dock where cocktails and shopping awaited us.
-We got a good deal on waterproof parkas, which came in handy on our Holland America cruise the following week, while others stocked up on cute and cozy pjs, sweatshirts and other Alaska-themed merchandise.
+We got a good deal on waterproof parkas, which came in handy on our Holland America cruise the following week.
+Others stocked up on cute and cozy pjs, sweatshirts and other Alaska-themed merchandise.

 Cultural Exchange

 Our interest in all things Athabascan was piqued after our riverboat ride and we were excited to learn more at the Morris Thompson Cultural and Visitor Center.
-We met local artisans who displayed and sold their work, which included jewelry, hand-beaded and embroidered clothing, paintings and handcrafted baskets.
+We met local artisans who displayed and sold their work including jewelry, hand-beaded and embroidered clothing, paintings and handcrafted baskets.

-We also enjoyed a dance performance put on by local tribal members who explained the symbolism of every move and sound we heard.
-We were treated to the still rare event of having a woman drummer accompany the dancers.
+Local tribal members performed several dances and explained the symbolism of every move and sound we heard.
+A woman drummer accompanied the dancers, which is still rare in Athabaskan culture.
 We even got to sing and dance along to their ice cream song, which shows and tells how to make the treat arctic style!

 The Morris Thompson Cultural Center and Tanana Chiefs Conference partner to provide classes and Athabascan cultural programs to residents and visitors.